IFSA Butler Mendoza

 - Fees: Students pay Haverford tuition, room and full board to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Applicants are expected to have the ability to participate in a Spanish language classroom.
 Students must have completed the equivalent of 4 semesters of college level courses (through intermediate Spanish).
 It is preferred that students be enrolled in a Spanish course the semester before they are expected to study abroad.
+The application requirements can be found on the IFSA-Butler website.

 Students are required to complete 15 credit hours each semester.
 Of those 15 credits, all IFSA students must take a 4 credit language/culture course called “Advanced Spanish and Argentine Culture” that starts during orientation.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.